NVlabs/SASSI/README.md

   requirement.
 If you already have a newer driver, that should be fine.
 You can test your driver version with the `nvidia-smi` command.
+4. The installation script requires Python 2.7 or newer.

 Installation
 ------------------